Someguy211/Someguy211/README.md

-- 👨🏽‍💻 I’m currently an amaeteur programmer.
+- 👨🏽‍💻 I’m currently an amaeteur programmer and a senior in High School.
 - 🌱 I’m currently learning Java and plan to learn C++ afterwards.
 - 🤔 My interests are with Software Engineering and Machine Learning.
 - 💼 I am planning on obtaining a degree in Software Engineering.